aldenbernsteinn/CY.AI/README.md

 ---------

 Step 3: The easy way to change the personality of your AI
- # this step is optional
+ # This step is optional

-- * In your own copy of the yaml file, see the "SYSTEM" portion, this part is responsible for telling the AI who it is, and how it should act.
+- * In your own copy of the yaml. file, see the "SYSTEM" portion, this part is responsible for telling the AI who it is, and how it should act.

 - * To make changes you can say things in the following format "YOU are named John, YOU are a chef"